A systematic procedure to build the beyond generalized Proca field theory: Introduction

 Recently, a plethora of modified gravity theories have been proposed in order to avoid the assumption of two unknowns constituents of the Standard Cosmological Model (also called $\Lambda$CDM), namely, Dark Matter and Dark Energy ~\cite{Weinberg:2008zzc,Ellisbook,Peter:2013avv,Amendola:2015ksp}.
 Although there exists a large amount of observational data to constrain most of these modified gravity theories, some of their sectors have only been partially explored, hence their full cosmological implications are still unknown~\cite{Koyama:2015vza, Clifton:2011jh, Ishak:2018his, Heisenberg:2018vsk,Ezquiaga:2018btd}.
-The general scheme in the formulation of these theories is the fulfilment of Lorentz symmetry, unitarity, locality, and the presence of a pseudo-Riemannian spacetime in the action of the theory~\cite{ Heisenberg:2018vsk}.
-Nonetheless any attempt to modify General Relativity inevitably introduces new dynamical degrees of freedom which, depending on the nature of the modification, could be scalar, vector or tensor fields.
+The general scheme in the formulation of these theories is the fulfilment of diffeomorphism invariance, unitarity, locality, and the presence of a pseudo-Riemannian spacetime in the action of the theory~\cite{ Heisenberg:2018vsk}.
+Nonetheless, any attempt to modify General Relativity inevitably introduces new dynamical degrees of freedom which, depending on the type of modification, could be of scalar, vector or tensor nature.
 Unfortunately, such formulation could lead to instabilities or pathologies in the theory~\cite{Heisenberg:2018vsk, Woodard:2006nt, Woodard:2015zca}.
-A known pathology is the Ostrogradski's instability~\cite{Ostrogradsky:1850fid, Motohashi:2014opa, Woodard:2006nt,Woodard:2015zca, Rodriguez:2017ckc}, where the Hamiltonian is not bounded from below.
-The Ostrogradski's theorem states that, \textit{for a non-degenerate theory}\footnote{A non-degenerate theory at $n$th-order is one in which its Lagrangian fulfils the condition $\partial^2 \mathcal{L}/\partial q^{(n)}_i \partial q^{(n)}_j \ne 0$, where $q^{(n)}_i$ is the $n$-th derivative of the generalized coordinate $q_i$ of the system.}, field equations higher than second order in their derivatives lead to an unbounded Hamiltonian from below~\cite{Ostrogradsky:1850fid, Motohashi:2014opa, Woodard:2006nt,Woodard:2015zca, Rodriguez:2017ckc}.
-Thus, in order to formulate a well-behaved fundamental theory, we must build the action in such a way that the field equations are, at most, second order in their derivatives.
+A known pathology is the Ostrogradsky's instability~\cite{Ostrogradsky:1850fid,Motohashi:2014opa, Woodard:2006nt,Woodard:2015zca, Rodriguez:2017ckc}, where the Hamiltonian is not bounded from below.
+The Ostrogradsky's theorem states that, \textit{for a non-degenerate theory}\footnote{A non-degenerate theory at $n$th-order is one in which its Lagrangian fulfils the condition $\det \left(\partial^2 \mathcal{L}/\partial q^{(n)}_i \partial q^{(n)}_j \right) \ne 0$, where $q^{(n)}_i$ is the $n$-th derivative of the generalized coordinate $q_i$ of the system.}, field equations higher than second order lead to an unbounded Hamiltonian from below~\cite{Ostrogradsky:1850fid, Motohashi:2014opa, Woodard:2006nt,Woodard:2015zca}.
+Thus, in order to formulate a well-behaved fundamental theory, we must build the action in such a way that the field equations are, at most, second order.